advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 #### Deploying with the Azure CLI

-Use the `deploy.sh` shell script provided in this repository.
-Make sure to set the `azure.env` appropriately first.
+Use the `scripts/deploy.sh` shell script provided in this repository.
+Make sure to set the `scripts/azure.env` appropriately first.

 That may fail if it can't find the function app.
-If it does, you can try using `deploy-zip.sh` instead, using the `teams-secret-scanning-notifier.zip`.
+If it does, you can try using `scripts/deploy-zip.sh` instead, using the `teams-secret-scanning-notifier.zip`.

 #### Deploying with the VSCode Azure Functions extension